bobg/go-generics/Readme.md

 This is go-generics,
-a collection of typesafe generic utilities for slices, sets, iterators, and goroutine patterns in Go.
+a collection of typesafe generic utilities for slices, maps, sets, iterators, and goroutine patterns in Go.

 # Slices